-Ceiling fans are imported into the United States by the importer from various vendors and are accompanied by invoices which list an original as well as an adjusted price.
-The importer pays the adjusted price which is determined by a set percentage, labeled as a "defective allowance" and is deducted from the original price.
+Ceiling fans are imported into the United States by the importer from various vendors, and are accompanied by invoices that list an original as well as an adjusted price.
+The importer pays the adjusted price that is determined by a set percentage, labeled as a "defective allowance," and is deducted from the original price.
 The method described is used by the foreign vendors to reimburse the importer for damaged or defective goods in a current shipment.
-The figure ranges from 1 - 7%, depending upon the vendor and its prior two year history of shipping defective goods.
+The figure ranges from one to seven percent, depending upon the vendor and its prior two-year history of shipping defective goods.
 The defective allowance is not part of the price actually paid or payable.

 The buyer and seller agree that merchandise is to be exported on a specified date.
 The merchandise is shipped subsequent to that date and the importer refuses to pay for the goods at the negotiated price.
 Rather then cancel the contract, the parties agree to a reduction in price.
 The price actually paid or payable in this case is represented by the original contract price.
 These prices were in effect when the merchandise was sold for exportation.
 Nothing in the original agreement between the parties allowed for a price reduction due to the seller's late delivery.
 The price was not reduced prior to exportation and the discount is disregarded in determining transaction value.
-544628 dated Mar.
-11, 1992.

-No allowance is made in the value of merchandise where it is claimed that the merchandise is defective but no evidence is presented to support that claim.
-Despite being asked by Customs for information regarding the claim that the merchandise was defective, the importer failed to do so.
+No allowance is made in the value of merchandise when it is claimed that the merchandise is defective but no evidence is presented to support that claim.
+Despite being asked by Customs for information regarding the claim that the merchandise was defective, the importer failed to provide any documentation.

-No allowance can be made in the appraised value of imported merchandise where it is claimed that a portion of the merchandise was lost or stolen prior to importation.
+No allowance can be made in the appraised value of imported merchandise when it is claimed that a portion of the merchandise was lost or stolen prior to importation.
 No documentation was submitted to substantiate the allegation that the price paid by the importer was less than the invoice price.
-Documentation from the seller, the shipper or its insurer acknowledging and providing compensation for the loss of the merchandise may have been sufficient to substantiate the importer's claim.
-545013 dated Oct.
-8, 1992.
+Documentation from the seller, the shipper, or its insurer acknowledging and providing compensation for the loss of the merchandise may have been sufficient to substantiate the importer's claim.